Ayushburman/GoogleArcade2026/Text.md

 google more courses
 Yes.
 If your goal is “learn Google technologies for free + collect certificates/badges + participate in competitions + maximize chances of getting Google hoodies/
 I checked the current Google pages, and Google Skills/Cloud has 3,000+ learning resources, while students can currently request 200 Google Skills credits.
-Google also explicitly lists Arcade as a
+Google also explicitly lists
 🚀 Your Google Free Learning + Competition Roadmap

 1. 🥇 Google Skills Arcade — #1 for SWAG